jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

        ```
     2. Scripted Equivalent:
        **sh 2-run-nginx_controller_agent_3x-playbook.sh**
+    Note the output at the end of the command should look something like this: ok=15   changed=3    unreachable=0    failed=0

 ## Configure Load Balancing Within Controller GUI

 1. Go back to the Controller GUI and go to the **Infrastructure** Overview page.